akeneo/pim-helpcenter/content/updates/2020-05/1-new-connection-monitoring-page.md

-# New: monitor products errors on your connections
+# Connections new features

-## A new page to monitor your connection errors
+## Easily monitor errors on your connections
-::: meta-data type="New" features="Connections" available="mid-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
+::: meta-data type="New" features="Connections, Productivity" available="mid-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
 :::

-This feature should help you to reduce the time needed to solve issues.
-The goal of displaying product business errors is to allow you to solve them before calling for IT support or your integrator support.
+The new `Monitoring` page available under `Connections` lists the last errors for your Connections.
+From this page, you can now easily track any error on products creation, update, or deletion for each of your connections and fix it.

 In other words, why a product hasn't been created or updated by your source connection?

 ![Connection monitoring page](../img/new-connection-monitoring-page.png)

 ## New metrics on the connection dashboard
-::: meta-data type="New" features="Connections" available="late-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
+::: meta-data type="New" features="Connections, Productivity" available="late-May" link-to-doc="../articles/connection-dashboard.html#error-monitoring"
 :::

-The connection dashboard now displays:
+To ease the error monitoring and enable you to see at a glance how your Source Connections are performing, the connection dashboard now displays:
-- a new graph with the number of product errors (business and technical) for the past week,
+- a graph with the number of product errors (business and technical) for the past week,
-- and connection cards with the number of business errors during the past week with a link to the errors list of the related connection.
+- and connection cards showing the number of business errors for the past week.

 ![Error monitoring on connection dashboard](../img/error-monitoring-connection-dashboard.png)